 Our meetings and social gatherings are posted at Sioux Falls Free Thinkers on Meetup.com.
 Sioux Falls Free Thinkers Upcoming Events can be seen on the Meetup.com Calendar.

 So come to the meetup.
 Express your opinion and contribute to the cause.
-It is fun.
-And by the 3rd of June we may be hearing more from the "church office."
+It can be fun, interesting and informative.

 Dale Hemming, founder Sioux Falls Free Thinkers, Atheists, Scientists